shuntaro-sf/apex-extended-schema-utils/README.md

 ## ObjectPermission class

-An Example of getting permissions on Account object.
+An example of getting permissions on Account object.

 ```apex
  ObjectPermission objectPermission = new ObjectPermission(Account.class);